fivethirty/satisficer/README.md

 - Any other markdown file is rendered into `index.html` in a new subdirectory with the same name as the file.
 For example, `content/about.md` is rendered to `<output>/about/index.html`.
+- Pages with `"uglyURL": true` in frontmatter are rendered as direct `.html` files instead of subdirectories.
+For example, `content/about.md` with `uglyURL: true` is rendered to `<output>/about.html`.

 #### Non-Markdown Content